eleemosynator/writeups/flare-on-6/12 - help/readme.md

 The filename itself is not helpful but the project name (fifth subdirectory in the path) makes the purpose of the plugin very clear.
-In order to interpret the `ioctl` command we need to skim through the payload dll code again. `ioctl` is handled by the following snippet:
+In order to interpret the `ioctl` command we need to skim through the payload DLL code again. `ioctl` is handled by the following snippet:

 ![f1912-payload-cmd-ioctl.png](./assets/f1912-payload-cmd-ioctl.png)